 After surgery, your doctor will order one or more pain methods for you depending upon your condition.
 The proper use of pain relievers is an extremely important aspect of your recovery.
-Pain relievers can help you get moving quicker and can make your joint replacement a more satisfying Pain is whatever you say it is, and pain occurs whenever you say it does!
-Let your nurse know whenever your pain is unrelieved by any of the above methods.
-Let us know how we can help you!
-We feel better when you feel better!
+Pain relievers can help you get moving quicker and can make your joint replacement a more satisfying experience.

-experience.
 Although pain after surgery is quite variable and not entirely predictable, it can be controlled with medication.